 Some professionals believe that it is in the child's best interests to separate them from their parents.
 This is especially true if the parent(s) are addicts themselves.
 If the parents are not actively using drugs and are willing to be a part of the solution, It has been proven to be more beneficial is to help families find solutions that will bring them closer together, not further apart.
 Teenagers' substance use is not an easy subject, as many factors can lead to a child developing an addiction to drugs.

 Parents are, in fact, have more influence than anyone else over their children.
 Doctors, Therapists and friends can all play a role in recovery, but parents can provide the love and support that the child needs.
 Even if your child is tense or withdrawn, there remains a deep-seated connection between parents and their children - a connection that can be relied upon to help save the child's life.

 Parenting As A Team Effort

-Whether you are in a solid marriage, or you are parenting separately due to divorce, putting up a united front can be an infinitely more effective way of helping the child that each parent is approaching the situation with their style of parenting.
+Whether you are in a solid marriage, or you are parenting separately due to divorce, putting up a united front is an infinitely more effective way of helping the child that each parent is approaching the situation with their style of parenting.
 Take some time away from the child to discuss with each other the issues at hand and to create an action plan that will allow you to work together to defeat the problem.